James Murdoch on ‘Roseanne’ Cancellation: ‘You Have to Make the Right Call’

 He was mum on his own future now that he confirmed he’s stepping down from the company his father, Rupert, founded.
 “It’s been the five-year mark since I moved back to New York.
 I think it’s time to do something new.”

-Murdoch was widely perceived as being out of a job at New Fox, the new company to be formed after 21st Century Fox sells much of its TV and entertainment holdings to Disney, after Fox announced last month that his brother, Lachlan Murdoch, and John Nallen were being tapped to run the new company.
+Murdoch opted not to stay on at New Fox, the new company to be formed after 21st Century Fox sells much of its TV and entertainment holdings to Disney, after Fox announced last month that his brother, Lachlan Murdoch, and John Nallen were being tapped to run the new company.

 The New Fox assets would include the Fox Broadcasting Co. network and its TV station group, and the Fox News and Fox Sports operations.